gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 6286H

 This is the "NEW" statement handler.
-TRCFLG, AUTFLG and PTRFLG are zeroed and the zero end link is placed at the start of the Program Text Area.
+[TRCFLG](#trcflg), [AUTFLG](#autflg) and [PTRFLG](#ptrflg) are zeroed and the zero end link is placed at the start of the Program Text Area.
 [VARTAB](#vartab) is set to point to the byte following the end link and control drops into the run-clear routine.

 <a name="629ah"></a>

     Address...
 629AH

 This routine is used by the "NEW", "RUN" and "CLEAR" statement handlers to initialize the Interpreter variables.
-All interrupts are cleared (636EH) and the default Variable types in DEFTBL set to double precision.
-RNDX is reset (2C24H) and ONEFLG, ONELIN and OLDTXT are zeroed.
-[MEMSIZ](#memsiz) is copied to FRETOP to clear the String Storage Area and DATPTR set to the start of the Program Text Area (63C9H).
-The contents of [VARTAB](#vartab) are copied into ARYTAB and STREND, to clear any Variables, all the I/O buffers are closed (6C1CH) and NLONLY is reset.
-SAVSTK and the Z80 SP are reset from [STKTOP](#stktop) and TEMPPT is reset to the start of [TEMPST](#tempst) to clear any string descriptors.
+All interrupts are cleared (636EH) and the default Variable types in [DEFTBL](#deftbl) set to double precision.
+[RNDX](#rndx) is reset (2C24H) and [ONEFLG](#oneflg), [ONELIN](#onelin) and [OLDTXT](#oldtxt) are zeroed.
+[MEMSIZ](#memsiz) is copied to [FRETOP](#fretop) to clear the String Storage Area and [DATPTR](#datptr) set to the start of the Program Text Area (63C9H).
+The contents of [VARTAB](#vartab) are copied into [ARYTAB](#arytab) and [STREND](#strend), to clear any Variables, all the I/O buffers are closed (6C1CH) and [NLONLY](#nlonly) is reset.
+[SAVSTK](#savstk) and the Z80 SP are reset from [STKTOP](#stktop) and [TEMPPT](#temppt) is reset to the start of [TEMPST](#tempst) to clear any string descriptors.
 The printer is shut down (7304H) and output restored to the screen (4AFFH).
-Finally PRMLEN, NOFUNS, PRMLN2, FUNACT, PRMSTK and SUBFLG are zeroed and the routine terminates.
+Finally [PRMLEN](#prmlen), [NOFUNS](#nofuns), [PRMLN2](#prmln2), [FUNACT](#funact), [PRMSTK](#prmstk) and [SUBFLG](#subflg) are zeroed and the routine terminates.

 <a name="631bh"></a>

     Address...
 631BH

-This routine is used by the "DEVICE ON" statement handlers to enable an interrupt source, the address of the relevant device's TRPTBI. status byte is supplied in register pair HL.
+This routine is used by the "DEVICE ON" statement handlers to enable an interrupt source, the address of the relevant device's [TRPTBL](#trptbl). status byte is supplied in register pair HL.
 Interrupts are enabled by setting bit 0 of the status byte.
-Bits 1 and 2 are then examined and, if the device has been stopped and an interrupt has occurred, ONGSBF is incremented (634FH) so that the Runloop will process it at the end of the statement.
+Bits 1 and 2 are then examined and, if the device has been stopped and an interrupt has occurred, [ONGSBF](#ongsbf) is incremented (634FH) so that the Runloop will process it at the end of the statement.
 Finally bit 1 of the status byte is reset to release any existing stop condition.

 <a name="632eh"></a>

     Address...
 632EH

-This routine is used by the "DEVICE OFF" statement handlers to disable an interrupt source, the address of the relevant device's TRPTBL status byte is supplied in register pair HL.
-Bits 0 and 2 are examined to determine whether an interrupt has occurred since the end of the last statement, if so ONGSBF is decremented (6362H) to prevent the Runloop from picking it up.
+This routine is used by the "DEVICE OFF" statement handlers to disable an interrupt source, the address of the relevant device's [TRPTBL](#trptbl) status byte is supplied in register pair HL.
+Bits 0 and 2 are examined to determine whether an interrupt has occurred since the end of the last statement, if so [ONGSBF](#ongsbf) is decremented (6362H) to prevent the Runloop from picking it up.
 The status byte is then zeroed.

 <a name="6331h"></a>

     Address...
 6331H

-This routine is used by the "DEVICE STOP" statement handlers to suspend processing of interrupts from an interrupt source, the address of the relevant device's TRPTBL status byte is supplied in register pair HL.
-Bits 0 and 2 are examined to determine whether an interrupt has occurred since the end of the last statement, if so ONGSBF is decremented (6362H) to prevent the Runloop from picking it up.
+This routine is used by the "DEVICE STOP" statement handlers to suspend processing of interrupts from an interrupt source, the address of the relevant device's [TRPTBL](#trptbl) status byte is supplied in register pair HL.
+Bits 0 and 2 are examined to determine whether an interrupt has occurred since the end of the last statement, if so [ONGSBF](#ongsbf) is decremented (6362H) to prevent the Runloop from picking it up.
 Bit 1 of the status byte is then set.

 <a name="633eh"></a>

     Address...
 633EH

-This routine is used by the "RETURN" statement handler to release the temporary stop condition imposed during interrupt driven BASIC subroutines, the address of the relevant device's TRPTBL status byte is supplied in register pair HL.
+This routine is used by the "RETURN" statement handler to release the temporary stop condition imposed during interrupt driven BASIC subroutines, the address of the relevant device's [TRPTBL](#trptbl) status byte is supplied in register pair HL.
 Bits 0, and 2 are examined to determine whether a stopped interrupt has occurred since the subroutine was first activated.
-If so ONGSBF is incremented (634FH) so that the Runloop will pick it up at the end of the statement.
+If so [ONGSBF](#ongsbf) is incremented (634FH) so that the Runloop will pick it up at the end of the statement.
 Bit 1 of the status byte is then reset.
 It should be noted that any "DEVICE STOP" Statement within an interrupt driven subroutine will therefore be ineffective.

 <a name="6358h"></a>

     Address...
 6358H

-This routine is used by the Runloop interrupt processor (6389H) to clear an interrupt prior to activating the BASIC subroutine, the address of the relevant device's TRPTBL status byte is supplied in register pair HL.
-ONGSBF is decremented and bit 2 of the status byte is reset.
+This routine is used by the Runloop interrupt processor (6389H) to clear an interrupt prior to activating the BASIC subroutine, the address of the relevant device's [TRPTBL](#trptbl) status byte is supplied in register pair HL.
+[ONGSBF](#ongsbf) is decremented and bit 2 of the status byte is reset.

 <a name="636eh"></a>

     Address...
 636EH

 This routine is used by the run-clear routine (629AH) to clear all interrupts.
-The seventy-eight bytes of TRPTBL and the ten bytes of FNKFLG are zeroed.
+The seventy-eight bytes of [TRPTBL](#trptbl) and the ten bytes of FNKFLG are zeroed.

 <a name="6389h"></a>

     Address...
 6389H

 This is the Runloop interrupt processor.
-ONEFLG is first examined to determine whether an error condition currently exists.
+[ONEFLG](#oneflg) is first examined to determine whether an error condition currently exists.
 If so the routine terminates, no interrupts will be processed until the error clears.
-CURLIN is then examined and, if the Interpreter is in direct mode, the routine terminates.
-Assuming all is well a search is made of the twenty-six status bytes in TRPTBL to find the first active interrupt.
+[CURLIN](#curlin) is then examined and, if the Interpreter is in direct mode, the routine terminates.
+Assuming all is well a search is made of the twenty-six status bytes in [TRPTBL](#trptbl) to find the first active interrupt.
 Note that devices near the start of the table will consequently have a higher priority than those lower down.
-When the first active status byte is found, that is one with bits 0 and 2 set, the associated address is taken from TRPTBL and placed in register pair DE.
+When the first active status byte is found, that is one with bits 0 and 2 set, the associated address is taken from [TRPTBL](#trptbl) and placed in register pair DE.
 The interrupt is then cleared (6358H) and the device stopped (6331H) before control transfers to the "GOSUB" handler (47CFH).

 <a name="63c9h"></a>

     Address...
 63C9H

 This is the "RESTORE" statement handler.
-If no line number operand exists DATPTR is set to the start of the Program Storage Area.
-Otherwise the operand is collected (4769H), the program text searched to find the relevant line (4295H) and its address placed in DATPTR.
+If no line number operand exists [DATPTR](#datptr) is set to the start of the Program Storage Area.
+Otherwise the operand is collected (4769H), the program text searched to find the relevant line (4295H) and its address placed in [DATPTR](#datptr).

 <a name="63e3h"></a>